Pamela Mallon PG Dip Counselling, MBACP

 Training, qualifications & experience

-My professionally recognised qualifications include a post graduate diploma in Counselling and Psychotherapy from the University of Strathclyde and COSCA certificate in counselling skills from West Lothian college.
+My professionally recognised qualifications include a Post Graduate Diploma in Counselling from the University of Strathclyde and COSCA certificate in counselling skills from West Lothian college.

 I am a registered member of the British Association of Counsellors and Psychotherapists (BACP)